Alfalfa House

-Alfalfa House Community Food Cooperative Ltd is a not-for-profit food cooperative based in Enmore, Sydney, Australia.
+Alfalfa House Community Food Cooperative Ltd is a not-for-profit food cooperative in Enmore, Sydney, Australia.
 It is a registered cooperative.
 Alfalfa House began in the front room of a terraced house in Erskineville in 1981.

 According to its introductory material for new members, the main aim of the cooperative is to provide minimally-packaged and minimally-processed organic food and low-impact common household products, processed in ways that minimise harm to both people and the environment.

 Policy

-Alfalfa House is managed by a board of directors, known as the Members' Council, elected at the cooperative's Annual General Meeting.
+Alfalfa House is managed by a board of directors, the Members' Council, elected at the cooperative's Annual General Meeting.
 The council oversees the financial management and general ongoing policy-making of the co-op.
 According to its Rules of Incorporation, any financial surpluses are to be re-invested in the co-op to improve services to the membership.